Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Methodology

 In this work, we use or design the following two kinds of student models: \begin{itemize} \item [(i)] \textbf{Equal-weight student model:} For a pre-trained teacher model, we straightforwardly adopt its architecture as the corresponding equal-weight student model.

 \item [(ii)] \textbf{Light-weight student model:} Here, a light-weight student model means a smaller model with fewer parameters than a given teacher model.
-Considering that the number of the convolutional layers in many state-of-the-art descriptor networks \cite{L2Net,HardNet,SOSNet,HyNet} are no less than 7, we design a set of $M$-convolutional-layer ($M<7$) networks with different numbers of channels as light-weight student models.
-The configurations of these light-weight student models in our work are listed in Section~\ref{sec:architecture}. \end{itemize}
+Considering that the number of the convolutional layers in many state-of-the-art descriptor networks \citep{L2Net,HardNet,SOSNet,HyNet} are no less than 7, we design a set of 5-convolutional-layer networks with different numbers of channels as light-weight student models, whose architecture is shown in \cref{fig:KDNet}.
+These models are denoted as DesDis-$D$, where $D$ represents the channel number in the first convolutional layer, and is set to \{8,16,24,32\} respectively in our work. \end{itemize}

-In the following parts, we will describe the designed teacher-student regularizer as well as the total loss function $\mathcal{L}_{Total}$ in detail, and provide the theoretical analysis on the designed teacher-student regularizer.
+In the following parts, we will describe the designed teacher-student regularizer as well as the total loss function $\mathcal{L}_\textrm{Total}$ in detail, and provide the theoretical analysis on the designed teacher-student regularizer.